 Ingredients Notes

-- Boiled eggs: Use hard-boiled eggs for this egg curry recipe.
+- Boiled eggs: I always use hard-boiled eggs for my egg curry recipes.
 In this post, I shared the recipe to cook perfect hard-boiled eggs.

 - Onion, ginger, garlic, and green chilies: These are the basics of most Indian curries.
-I used red onions for this spicy egg masala.
+I used red onions for this spicy anda curry.
 Green chilies are optional.
 If you do not prefer spicy egg curry then skip them.

-- Tomatoes: I added fresh tomatoes to this masala egg curry.
+- Tomatoes: I added fresh tomatoes to make the masala for egg curry.
 Blend fresh tomatoes and make a paste.
-You can substitute it with passata.
+You can substitute it with passata or canned tomatoes.

-- Spice Powders: For the basic spices, you'll need turmeric powder, coriander powder, red chili powder, and garam masala powder.
+- Spice Powders: I used basic North Indian spices that we use in everyday cooking like turmeric powder, coriander powder, red chili powder, and garam masala powder.
 I added Kashmiri red chili powder for a bright red color and it’s not too spicy.
 If you don't have Kashmiri red chili powder, regular red chili powder or paprika will work just fine.
 Adjust the quantity to your preference.

 - Cumin: Whole cumin seeds add a very nice flavor when added to the tempering.

-- Oil: You can use any neutral oil with a high smoke point.
-I have used sunflower oil for this anda masala recipe.
+- Oil: You can use any neutral oil with a high smoke point for this anda masala.
+I have used sunflower oil for this anda masala curry recipe.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.